mherrera78/pdsnd_github/README.md

 >**Note**: Please **fork** the current Udacity repository so that you will have a **remote** repository in **your** Github account.
 Clone the remote repository to your local machine.
 Later, as a part of the project "Post your Work on Github", you will push your proposed changes to the remote repository in your Github account.

 ### Date created
+Author: **Miguel Herrera**
-This project was created on August 20th, 2021.
+This project was created on **August 20th, 2021.**

 ### Project Title
-Github Project: Git Commands.
+**Github Project: Git Commands.**

 ### Description
-This is the project for the GIT unit of this Udacity nano-degree.
+This is the project for the GIT unit of this *Udacity nano-degree.*

 Detailed Description:
-This project will conclude the 3 projects that are required to complete this nano-degree "Programming for Data Science with Python"
+This project will conclude the 3 projects that are required to complete this nano-degree **"Programming for Data Science with Python"**

 This nano-degree program has the following 3 projects: